 Here are some tips for managing eczema in the Spring:

-- Keep up the fluids to keep the body’s core temperature from rising
+- Keep up the fluids (especially water) to keep the body’s core temperature from rising.

 - Try to organise your day so you’re out and about in the early morning and later in the afternoon.
 Avoiding the hottest parts of the day can really help manage those eczema symptoms.

-- Spring is typically picnic season, and that means lots of time outside.
-Sitting directly on sand or grass can really irritate your skin, so make sure you have a blanket or rug with you on these occasions
+- Avoid sitting directly on sand or grass as this can really irritate your skin.
+Make sure you have a blanket or rug with you on these occasions.

 - Most important of all – don’t panic when you experience a flare – back to basics!